JoeCameron1/CSC384-ArtificialIntelligence-Assignments/Assignment1/README.md

-# Assignment 1 - Sukoban
+# Assignment 1 - Implement a Working Solver for the Puzzle Game Sokoban

 The assignment handout is 'A1.pdf' above.